numpy/numpy/doc/release/upcoming_changes/README.rst

 * ``highlight``: Adds a highlight bullet point to use as a possibly highlight of the release.

-Most categories shouldl be formatted as paragraphs with a heading.
+Most categories should be formatted as paragraphs with a heading.
 So for example: ``123.new_feature.rst`` would have the content::

     ``my_new_feature`` option for `my_favorite_function`